mindis/snowplow.github.com/analytics/snowplow-data-storage.md

 <h2><a name="other">Other storage options on the roadmap</a></h2>

-We are working to incorporate [Amazon Redshift] [redshift] as an alternative columnar database to Infobright, and [SkyDB] [skydb] to enable specialist analysis of behavioral / event data.
+We plan to incorporate [SkyDB] [skydb] to enable specialist analysis of behavioral / event data.

 [Learn more][table-structure] about how data is structured.